SPS Graduate Programs Policy

 If a student fails to meet the requirements for Satisfactory Academic Progress for any academic term, he/she is placed on SAP warning for one academic term.
 During this warning period, the student will still be eligible for federal and state financial aid but he/she must meet the following criteria:

-Complete at least two-thirds of all credits attempted during the following term with a grade of D or higher.
-Courses dropped after the second Saturday of each term will be counted towards credits attempted.
-Grades of F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the 2/3 completion rate.
+Complete at least two-thirds (66.6%) of all cumulative units attempted since the start of their degree program with a grade of D or higher.
+Courses dropped after 11:59pm on the 7th calendar day of each term will be counted towards units attempted.
+Grades of F, Y (incomplete), W (withdrawal), or X (unofficial withdrawal) do not satisfy the requirements for the two-thirds (66.6%) completion rate.

 Maintain or earn the minimum cumulative GPA required for the program in which the student is enrolled.